ukhsa-collaboration/LOMA/README.md

 Input errors, for example missing FASTQ files, or incorrectly formatted input files, should get flagged at the start of the pipeline and return an error identifying the problem.

 ### Possible errors
-Certain Nanopore read sets base called with Dorado have caused problems with Porechop, where reads split on internal adapters are not renamed correctly, leading to duplicate read names.
-This can be fixed by discarding reads with internal adapters.
-By including the following parameter in your command.
+Certain Nanopore read sets base called with Dorado have caused errors with Porechop - reads split on internal adapters are not renamed correctly, leading to duplicate read names.
+This can be fixed by discarding reads with internal adapters, by including the following parameter in your command.
 ```
 --PORECHOP_PORECHOP.args="--discard_middle"
 ```